You at Work

 attorney productivity

 While it’s good to be busy, it’s not when you get to the point where things start slipping through the cracks.
-So I started focusing intently on finding ways to improve my productivity.
+So I started focusing intently on finding ways to improve my productivity within my law firm.

-I experimented with all kinds of productivity “hacks” and most were more trouble than they were worth.
+I experimented with all kinds of productivity “hacks” to improve law firm productivity, and most were more trouble than they were worth.
 However, five really moved the needle in a positive direction.
 Here they are, in case you’re looking for a productivity boost, too.

 1. Time Blocks for Email